Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/README.md

 1. Add **Signal** extension to your app.
 2. Define the necessary rules in Adobe Launch.
-3. Implement the SDK APIs to send PII data to external destinations.
+3. (Optional) When using Send PII actions in Adobe Launch, implement the SDK APIs to collect PII data and send it to the configured third party destination.

 ## Add Signal to your app